anshnanda/Simple-Chatbot/README.md

 # Simple-Chatbot
-Simple chatbot experiment from high school
+A simple chatbot I created in high school while messing around with the Chatterbot module.
+Operates in terminal - will listen and respond to any input once you run "python3 bot.py"